4BangerKovaaks/kovaaks-playlist-compendium/README.md

 *(Full fundamental playlist that gives you a ton of variety and includes tracking for VAL & CSGO)*

+- 4BK - CS2 - Valorant - One Tap Mashin: **KovaaKsBaitingLongLostsector**

+(Great playlist for CS2 & Valorant, general tacfps games for more headshots and one taps)

 - (3-4)🥇 [**4BK - Benchmarks (Go to File - Make a copy)** *(These are just goated)*](https://youtu.be/tq6sBs3mXUY) / [Spreadsheet](https://docs.google.com/spreadsheets/d/1Habb_dFkWr5ffsuJdlrsE64oF7kIjbNu-gxqkDfV1r0/edit?usp=sharing)

 - (3-4 Intermediate - Advanced) **4BK x Trippez Gotta Go Fast 1** - **KovaaKsClickingSpringgreenReset**